-The world’s only international live art prize was awarded for the sixth time in 2019.
+The world’s only international live art prize was awarded for the 7th time in 2020.
 The prize sum is 30,000 euros, which makes it one of the largest cultural awards in Finland.
 The ANTI Festival International Prize for Live Art is awarded annually to an exceptionally noteworthy artist or collective in the field of live art.
 The prize is funded by the Saastamoinen Foundation.

 Winner in 2019: Dana Michel (CA)